 The Swiss military probably figured that the combination of the 106mm guns and the Alps would keep Switzerland pretty safe from a tank invasion.
 Photo courtesy Le QG 1/72e.

 However, it was also revealed in 2018 that during the Cold War, in spite of Switzerland's neutrality, there was a secret Swiss unit known as P-26, trained in cooperation with NATO to harass potential invading Soviet forces inside the country.

 Most of the Swiss military Jeeps were painted olive drab; some were grey.

-Eric Cerottini says, "During my obligatory military service I frequently drove a 1972 CJ-5, but when I discovered CJ3B.info in 1999, I decided to buy a CJ-3B type."
-He bought this 1956 CJ-3B in a private sale from the second owner in Emmental, Switzerland.
+Eric Cerottini says, "During my obligatory military service I frequently drove a 1972 CJ-5, but when I discovered The CJ3B Page on the web in 1999, I decided to buy a CJ-3B type."
+He bought this 1956 CJ-3B in a private sale from the second owner in Emmental.

-Eric mentions, "I found a jerrycan rack and a spare wheel support (see a wider view, 70K JPEG) at the 1999 Swiss military vehicle sale.
+Eric mentions, "I found a jerrycan rack and a spare wheel support (20K JPEG) at the 1999 Swiss military vehicle sale.
 The holes that I found on the tailgate of my 3B are exactly corresponding to the bolts on the two pieces.
-The four 3B's sold this year in Thoune had the same pieces on their back.
+The four 3B's sold this year in Thoune had the same pieces on their back."